SkyeHoefling/ahoefling.github.io/_posts/2017-09-01-intro-azure-mobile-app-services.md

 * Locally Hosted Azure
 * IIS (yes, you can host this in house)

 To host this in house you will deploy your OData service layer to your server just like you would do for anything else.
+Yes, Azure Mobile App Services is just an extension of OData, so if you can deploy your OData internally you can deploy this.
 For the purpose of this post we are going to talk about Azure since it makes our lives super easy.

 ## Configure Azure and Get Template ##
 Configuring Azure and getting up and running is super easy if you follow the steps below.
 My favorite part about going through and configuring Azure for Mobile App Services is they provide code templates for almost every mobile platform and technology you will be working in from iOS Native (objective-c/swift) to Xamarin.Forms.